 Still an authoritative voice in the game since retiring in 2008, Dallaglio’s influence in the sport lives on.

-Dorian West – The former front row powerhouse has also turned his hand to coaching since retirement, holding roles with England Under-21s and Northamption Saints.
+Dorian West – The former front row powerhouse has also turned his hand to coaching since retirement, holding roles with England Under-21s, Northamption Saints and Sale Sharks.

-Trevor Woodman – Another front-rower who has sought to pass on his expertise, the 43-year-old has worked at both Wasps and Gloucester as well as with the Australian Rugby Union.
+Trevor Woodman – Another front-rower who has sought to pass on his expertise, the 47-year-old has worked at both Wasps and Gloucester as well as with the Australian Rugby Union.

-Danny Grewcock – Danny Grewcock’s also not to be messed with, possessing a black belt in karate.
+Danny Grewcock – Danny Grewcock is also not to be messed with, possessing a black belt in karate.
 He also recently started a new role as high performance manager at Clifton College.

-Joe Worsley – Tackling machine Joe Worsley has undertaken charity work since retiring and is the honorary president of rugby charity Wooden Spoon.
+Joe Worsley – Tackling machine Joe Worsley has undertaken charity work since retiring, before turning to coaching, where he is now assistant coach with Georgia.

 Dan Luger – Luger followed in Bracken’s footsteps on the ice – but on a bobsleigh.
 Alongside working in financial sales in trading, the World Cup winner competed at the British Bobsleigh Championships alongside Jason Gardener, Craig MacLean and Dean Macey.